History of Bates Campus Buildings

 The cornerstone for Pettigrew Hall was laid on Nov.
 1, 1952 during Back-to-Bates Weekend and dedicated on Oct.
 24, 1953.
 It was the first unit of what was to be a Fine Arts and Music Center.

-At a cost of approximately $320,000, Pettigrew housed classrooms and offices for the art, literature, speech and music departments; it also had sound proof practice rooms.
+Built at a cost of approximately $320,000, Pettigrew housed classrooms and offices for the art, literature, speech, and music departments; it also had sound proof practice rooms.
 The music and art departments moved to the Olin Arts Center when it was built in 1986.
-Pettigrew currently houses the English department as well as two interdisciplinary programs—American Cultural Studies and Afro-American Studies.
+Pettigrew currently houses the Theater and Dance departments, as well as the Rhetoric, Film, and Screen Studies department.

 Treat Gallery housed the permanent art collections and art exhibits until about 1986 when they were relocated to the Museum of Art in the Olin Arts Center.
 In 1978, the radio studios were relocated to what was then the Alumni House located at 31 Frye St.